Banneri/svg_to_stl/README.md

 There is a limit how complex svg files this can handle.
+It can handle atleast 136 polygons.
+Measurements are in millimeters (mm).

+Importing svg doesn't show anything on the loading bar.

+You can adjust extrusion height and base thickness in mm.
+5 mm and 2 mm ar there by default.
 The loading bar might seem it got stuck, but just wait for it.
-It is not optimised properly.
+Processing batches is kinda slow for bigger files.